To read our latest news letter click here or visit the latest news page

 Abusive and foul language towards our staff will not be tolerated!

-The next bank holidays will be for Easter.
-We will be closed on Friday 19th and Monday 22nd April 2019.
+We will be closed on Monday 6th and Monday 27th May 2019 for the May Bank Holidays.
 For all non urgent medical queries during this time, please dial 111.

 Are you 18 but under 25 and about to start University as a new entrant?
 If so, it is recommended that you have a meningitis vaccination prior to the start of term (ACWY vaccine) - please enquire at Reception.